-Darcy has been named a Top Woman Lawyer in California by the Daily Journal and recommended by The Legal 500 as a leading patent litigator.
+Darcy has been named a Top Woman Lawyer in California by the Daily Journal and recommended by Chambers USA and The Legal 500 as a leading patent litigator.
 She is also recognized in IP Stars and IAM Patent 1000 as a leading patent attorney, and by Lawdragon as a Leading Litigator.

 Darcy is an active member of the Women of Excellence Network, a group dedicated to advocating and promoting diversity and inclusion in the legal profession.
 Additionally, Darcy was selected to participate in the Leadership Council on Legal Diversity (LCLD) fellowship program, which offers diverse, high-potential attorneys a year-long, in-depth program devoted to relationship-building, in-person training and peer-group projects.
 Upon the completion of her fellowship, Darcy continues to remain involved with the organization by participating in the LCLD Success in Law School Mentoring Program, where she coaches and mentors law students.

 - Verizon as lead trial counsel in numerous patent infringement matters involving cellular communication hand-offs, cellular phone hotspot technology, data transmission protocols, network extender products, audio communication systems for computer networks and interactive media guides.